This article is from the Nonprofit Quarterly’s spring 2007 edition, “Revenue as Destiny.”

 Without knowing it, the board members were arguing about the appropriate level of financial capacity.
 As we have seen, both too little and too much are bad—for different reasons.
 An optimal amount of financial capacity must lie somewhere between (Nohria and Gulati 1997).
 Organizations fortunate enough to operate in this financial environment are the “Just Right” nonprofits.

-A careful analysis of an organization’s financial capacity should include a study of its financial statements (see A Primer on Slack on page 16), executive compensation, and administrative staffing.
-The sidebar to the right (What’s Your Financial Capacity Quotient?) provides a non-scientific, rough and ready scorecard of financial capacity quotient for readers to assess whether a detailed analysis would be worth the time and effort.
+A careful analysis of an organization’s financial capacity should include a study of its financial statements, executive compensation, and administrative staffing.
+The sidebar below (What’s Your Financial Capacity Quotient?) provides a non-scientific, rough and ready scorecard of financial capacity quotient for readers to assess whether a detailed analysis would be worth the time and effort.
 Persons with a good working familiarity of an organization should be able to complete the scorecard without leaving their armchair to hunt for old financial statements.

 The highest possible financial capacity quotient is 8; the lowest possible quotient is -8.
 A “Just Right” organization has a low positive score.
 The best way to understand how the scoring system works is to examine three alternative hypothetical scenarios.
 Obviously an organization with a +8 quotient on the first scorecard is hot and one with a quotient of -8 is not.
 The following examples are in the middle of the pack.